Hultan/gitprompt-go/README.md

 # gitprompt-go
-A git prompt for Bash terminals
+A git prompt for Bash terminals.

+This started out as a copy of https://github.com/9ary/gitprompt-rs but written in go instead of rust.